How to Invest: A Beginner's Guide to Investing in the Stock Market

 Investing is the one place where a “head in the sand” strategy might be the smartest method.
 Set up auto deposits into your investment accounts each month and only look at your portfolio once every three to six months.
 This reduces the likelihood of panic selling when the market falls or piling in more money when everything seems like rainbows and butterflies.

 Mutual funds and ETFs have expense ratios.
 Many brokerages charge trading fees.
-And investment providers from financial advisors to roboadvisors charge management fees.
+Investment providers from financial advisors to robo-advisors charge management fees.
 All these fees eat away at your wealth over time.

 Sticking to index funds and ETFs keeps your fees low while guaranteeing you see the performance of the market so that you can keep more money in your pocket.

 Warren Buffett is possibly the most famous investor in history.
 He’s created a multi-billion-dollar net worth in just one generation.
 Learn from his advice to invest for your own future.

 “Someone is sitting in the shade today because someone planted a tree a long time ago.”